 Can I appeal my grades?

-Once your exam results have been announced, if your marks don't seem right and your university place is under threat, you could request a review of marking or moderation by the exam boards - through their post-results services.
+Once your exam results have been announced, if your marks don't seem right and your university place is under threat, you could request a review of marking or moderation.
+This can be done by raising this matter with your school or college.

-However, it's important to start the process as soon as possible, as your school/college will have set its own deadline for receiving appeals, which may be earlier than the dates above.
-This is because it will need to undertake its own review before an appeal can be sent to the exam board.
+However, if you do decide to pursue this course of action, it's important to start the process as soon as possible, as your school/college will have set its own deadline for receiving appeals.

 Bear in mind that if you appeal, your grade can go up, down or stay the same.